 Are protein shakes safe for teenagers?

 Generally yes, in moderation and from third-party tested brands.
-But whole food sources are preferable for most teens, and shakes work best as a supplement to — not replacement for — real meals.
+Whole food sources are preferable for most teens, though, and shakes work best as a supplement to real meals — not a replacement for them.

 Does protein help with height after 18?